Rita Goulet: ARCA Menards Series

 Since 2023, Goulet has driven for her own team, Rise Motorsports.

+In 2026, she formed a new team, Integrity Autosports, after she left what is now Rise Racing.

 Personal life

 Thomason met her first husband when she was 17, living at a homeless shelter at the time.
 They got married two years later.
 Thomason explains that she was sexually, physically, and financially abused by him.
 She also explains that he had control of what she did, and wouldn't allow her to drive, which eventually lead to a divorce.
 She moved to Alabama to avoid contact with her ex-husband, and would later meet her second husband.
 They both married after the move, but got divorced soon after, as they realized they were better off as friends.
 She met her third husband a few years later, and sometime during 2022, they divorced.

 Thomason met NASCAR pit crew member Tim Goulet in early 2022, and realized that they both had the same goals of owning an ARCA Menards Series team in the near future.
 Rita and Tim married on January 1, 2023, and they currently reside in Denver, North Carolina, with a daughter and a son from Tim's previous marriage.
+On March 21, 2026, it was announced the couple was divorcing.